 Students will be given the time needed to eat.
-Students have 20 minutes for lunch and 20 minutes for lunch recess; more time will be given, if needed, for any student to finish eating.
+Students have 20 minutes for lunch and 20 minutes for lunch recess between the hours of 11:30 & 1:00.
+Additional time will be given, if needed, for any student to finish eating.